Self-Improving Skill Learning for Robust Skill-based Meta-Reinforcement Learning: Experiment

 \subsection{Ablation Studies}

 We evaluate the impact of SISL's components and key hyperparameters in Kitchen ($\sigma=0.3$) and Maze2D ($\sigma=1.5$), focusing on the effect of the prioritization temperature $T$.
-Additional analyses, including component evaluation and KLD coefficient $\lambda^\text{kld}_\text{imp}$ for all noise levels, are in Appendix \ref{appsec:addabl}.

-{\bf Component Evaluation:} To evaluate the importance of SISL's components, we compare the meta-test performance of SISL with all components included against the following variations: (1) Without $\mathcal{B}_\text{off}$, relying solely on $\mathcal{B}_\text{on}^i$, to evaluate the influence of offline data in skill refinement; (2) Without $P_{\mathcal{B}_\text{off}}$, applying uniform sampling in $\mathcal{B}_\text{off}$ instead of maximum return relabeling, to evaluate the effect of prioritization; (3) Without $\mathcal{B}_\text{on}$, using only $\mathcal{B}_\text{off}$, to evaluate the contribution of high-quality samples obtained by $\pi_\text{imp}$ and $\pi_h$; and (4) Without $\pi_\text{imp}$, removing the skill-improvement policy, to evaluate whether exploration near the skill distribution discovers improved behaviors.
+{\bf Component Evaluation:} To evaluate the importance of SISL's components, we compare the meta-test performance of SISL with all components included against the following variations: (1) Without $\mathcal{B}_\text{off}$, relying solely on $\mathcal{B}_\text{on}^i$, assessing the influence of offline data in skill refinement; (2) Without $P_{\mathcal{B}_\text{off}}$, applying uniform sampling in $\mathcal{B}_\text{off}$ instead of maximum return relabeling, to test the effect of prioritization; (3) Without $\mathcal{B}_\text{on}$, using only $\mathcal{B}_\text{off}$, examining the contribution of high-quality samples obtained by $\pi_\text{imp}$ and $\pi_h$; and (4) Without $\pi_\text{imp}$, removing the skill-improvement policy, verifying whether exploration near the skill distribution discovers improved behaviors.
 Fig. \ref{fig:ableval} presents the comparison results, demonstrating significant performance drops when either buffer is removed, highlighting their critical role in effective skill discovery.
 Uniform sampling in $\mathcal{B}_\text{off}$ also reduces performance, underlining the importance of maximum return relabeling.
 Lastly, excluding $\pi_\text{imp}$ notably degrades performance, emphasizing the critical role of discovering improved behavior.

 {\bf Prioritization Temperature $T$:} The prioritization temperature $T$ adjusts the prioritization between online and offline buffers.
 Specifically, lower $T$ biases sampling toward high-return buffers, while higher $T$ results in uniform sampling.
 Fig. \ref{fig:ablrettemp} illustrates the performance variations with different prioritization temperatures $T$.
 When $T=0.1$, performance degrades due to excessive focus on a single buffer, aligning with the trends observed in the component evaluation.
 Conversely, high $T=2.0$ also degrades performance by eliminating prioritization.
 These results highlight the importance of proper tuning: $T=1.0$ for Kitchen and $T=0.5$ for Maze2D achieve the best performance.
 Based on the result, we set $T$ approximately proportional to the high-return range of each environment, which consistently yielded the best performance while avoiding extensive tuning.